Tasks#

 max: 5.0

-Decimals must have a unit (can be n/a) and can also have a minimum and maximum value.
+Floats must have a unit (can be n/a) and optionally a minimum and maximum value.

 String#